egzola/ESP8266-ScreenSetWifi/README.md

 This library can transfer data (WiFi credentials) from your smartphone to an ESP8266 by Pulsing your Mobile Screen.

-Setup your WiFi Credentials over Smartphone Screen Black and White Oscillation
+To setup your WiFi Credentials put your ESP12F over a Smartphone screen, and let the Black and White Oscillation transmit the information.
+Note: You need to cover the LDR, in a way no light can enter.
+The LDR should not touch the screen, it needs stay some millimeters far from the screen.

 Items required: